Financial Ratios and value Investing

 Help to find the best stock to invest in!

-An explanation of financial ratios help you to assess the value of particular companies and hence enable you to achieve the best stock pick.
+Financial ratios help you to assess the value of particular companies and hence enable you to achieve the best stock pick.

 I obtain these measures from an online broker’s site that is free.